spotinst/help/src/docs/elastigroup/tutorials/elastigroup-tasks/update-spot-policy.md

 ## Step 3: Edit the Policy

-In the Policy screen – select the “Permissions” tab, view the JSON and click on “Edit Policy”:
+In the Policy screen – select the `Permissions` tab, view the JSON and click on `Edit Policy`:

 <img src="/elastigroup/_media/update-spot-policy_3.png" />